 Today, the 8.6 square mile city is divided into different neighborhoods, including West Medford, Medford Hillside and Central Medford.
 West Medford is the most affluent area; median income citywide is $62,490 for a family.

 No matter how much a worker makes, he is entitled to be safe on the job.
 Unfortunately, sometimes employers do not do what is required in order to reduce workplace hazards.
 One Medford contractor, for example, was cited by the Occupational Safety and Health Administration for potentially fatal cave-in hazard after failure to follow best practices for safety in excavation.
 When a mail carrier died during a heat wave in Medford, the U.S. Postal Service was also cited for failure to properly train workers on how to recognize and respond to head injury.A Medford Workers’ Compensation Lawyer Can Help

 After a Medford work injury, the injured employee or surviving family members may make a workers’ compensation claim.
 No employer negligence is required for a worker to be entitled to work injury benefits.
 These benefits should cover medical treatment expenses and should provide disability income when a worker’s earning potential is reduced or he is prevented from working.
 Death benefits are also available to surviving dependents.
-An experienced attorney can help those who have been hurt or who have lost loved ones to make a claim for work injury compensation.
+An experienced attorney legal team can help those who have been hurt or who have lost loved ones to make a claim for work injury compensation.

 Schedule your free consultation with a Medford workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.